8 Rules Princess Diana Changed for Good

 She gave birth in a hospital

 Queen Elizabeth II and her predecessors delivered their children in royal residences; Prince Charles was born in Buckingham Palace.
 Her Majesty’s daughter, Princess Anne, was the first royal woman to give birth in a hospital, and Diana followed suit.
 Photos of Princess Di standing outside St. Mary’s Hospital with her newborns became iconic.
 Kate Middleton gave birth to all three of her kids in the same Lindo Wing of the hospital and stepped out for similar photo ops afterward.
-Don’t miss these 20 rarely seen photos of Princess Diana.
+Unlike these 20 rarely seen photos of Princess Diana, the photo of Diana leaving the hospital with Prince Charles was viewed around the world.

 She stopped wearing gloves